 How to Avoid Purchasing or Rehabbing an Illegal Rental Duplex

-The almighty rental duplex.
-It’s such an attractive option for investors because you get two tenants under one roof.This reduces some of your management and logistical efforts, and increasing your rent per square foot…a 50% increase in some cases.
-Some rental duplexes are almost like complete units that are only sectioned off by a firewall; for example, a newer condo duplex.
+The rental duplex is often sought after.
+It is an attractive option for investors because you get two tenants under one roof.This structure reduces some of your management and logistical efforts, and while at the same time increasing your rent per square foot.
+Some rental duplexes are almost like complete units that are only sectioned off by a firewall.
+Many new newer condo duplexes have that sort of structure.
 Other duplexes may just be a house that has been specially converted to a rental duplex.
 In this case, owners split off one of the bedrooms and one of the bathrooms, add a kitchen, and call that an efficiency that is able to house another tenant.
+Sometimes this split of the structure is not done entirely correctly and the individual that buys the property may not entirely understand all the implications.
+Let’s walk through a scenario.

 Sponsored Link Above